hunterirving/Joel-Svennson-II/README.md

 <img src="https://github.com/hunterirving/Joel-Svennson-II/blob/master/images/email.png">

-If there were a __Joel Svennson III__, I think it should be a VR game.
+If there were to be a __Joel Svennson III__, I think it should be a VR game.

 -Hunter